gnar/pyhack/README.md

 pyhack
 ======

-A simple ASCII roguelike written in Python
+A simple ASCII roguelike written in Python.